Twilight4/dotfiles/README.md

 ## Installation
 > [!CAUTION]
-> Launching `install.sh` script without thorough understanding can lead to serious issues with compatibility, security and performance.
+> The `install.sh` script is intended to run after fresh Arch Linux install.
+Launching without thorough understanding can lead to serious issues with compatibility, security and performance.
 Use at your own risk.

 ```bash
 # Run the script from tty to avoid crashing Hyprland